Ktt-Development/docs.kttdevelopment.com/simplehttpserver/server/README.md

 # Creating A Simple Http Server

-A simple http server is created the same way that a native http server is created.
+A simple http server is created the same way that a native http server is created; using the [`create`](https://docs.kttdevelopment.com/simplehttpserver/com/kttdevelopment/simplehttpserver/SimpleHttpServer.html#create()) method.

 ```java
 SimpleHttpServer server = SimpleHttpServer.create();